Is Change Hard?

 With leaving an abusive partner, the actual walking out the door bit is not difficult, presuming that is, you know how to open a door.

 Starting a new job is easy.
-All that’s entailed is arriving at your new place of work, probably signing a few forms, being shown around and introduced to your collegues and hey presto, you’ve started!
+All that’s entailed is arriving at your new place of work, probably signing a few forms, being shown around and introduced to your colleagues and hey presto, you’ve started!

 As for quitting smoking, that’s the easiest thing in the world because you don’t have to do anything.
 How easy is it not to buy cigarettes?